chrismuntean/Gumroad-Clone/README.md

 ### Connect with Cloudflare Pages
 To deploy easily with Cloudflare connect Cloudflare to your GitHub account and deploy the main branch.
 And configure your environment variables manually in the dashboard.

+# I'll finish this documentation later if I remember, sorry if I don't!